clappr/clappr/new-readme.md

 ```javascript
 var strings = player.getPlugin('strings');
 ```
-This search the `Core` and `Container` plugins by name, and returns the first one found.
+This method searches the `Core` and `Container` plugins by name and returns the first one found.

 ### <img src="https://cldup.com/V4mJE_EtiV-3000x3000.png"> player.getCurrentTime()
-Returns the current time(in seconds) of the current source.
+Returns the current time (in seconds) of the current source.

 ### <img src="https://cldup.com/V4mJE_EtiV-3000x3000.png"> player.getDuration()
-Returns the duration(in seconds) of the current source.
+Returns the duration (in seconds) of the current source.

 ### <img src="https://cldup.com/V4mJE_EtiV-3000x3000.png"> player.resize(size)
 Resizes the current player canvas.
 The `size` parameter should be a literal object with `height` and `width`.
 Example: